 Switching tasks midway through encourages children to lose their flow.
 They then won’t have the inspiration to return to the original task.

 BY encouraging them to do just one thing you’ll be improving their focus.

 In order to build focus, it’s a good idea to split a project into many small goals.
 This will make it easier for your child to reach each goal.
 Reaching a goal will make them feel good and inspire them to keep going.
 You can even have a prize ready for achieving the final goal.

 As part of this, it’s a good idea to make a list of the goals, this will help your child to focus on each one.
 Achieving one will make them feel good and it’s inspiring!

 Create A Work Area

 It’s important to create a dedicated work area.
-This will help to put your child on the right frame of mind to work.
-The organized space will prevent distractions as everything there is designed to help with the task in hand.
+This will help to put your child in the right frame of mind to work.
+The organized space will prevent distractions as everything there is designed to help with the task at hand.

-Removing clutter and distractions means the attention has to go on the task in hand.
+Removing clutter and distractions means the attention has to go on the task at hand.
 This is actually a great technique at any age.